-Do cell phones cause brain cancer?
-Is there a relationship between Alzheimer’s Disease and cell phone radiation?
+Alzheimer’s Disease research on cell phone radiation continues.
+Is there a relationship between Alzheimer’s Disease and proximity to mobile phones?
 Can men become sterile by keeping a mobile phone in their pockets?
-Will a woman’s hair fall out if she uses a bluetooth headset connected to her cell?
+Will a woman’s hair fall out if she uses a blue-tooth headset connected to her cell?

-I’m becoming concerned that the media–newspapers, magazines, radio, television, the Internet and mobile–are going bonkers about reporting health information and “scientific studies” concerning the effects of cell phone radiation on human health.
+The media–newspapers, magazines, radio, television, the Internet and mobile–are going bonkers about reporting “scientific studies” concerning the effects of cell phone radiation on human health without clear evidence.
+I call it “medical hope reporting.”

-Before everyone carried a cell phone, studies about electromagnetic radiation were limited to employees of telecommunications companies and military workers exposed to radar.
-Now that mobile is “in,” every journalist feels compelled to write his or her quota of stories about mobile phones and technology, especially about “wireless health.”
+Before everyone carries a mobile phone, studies about electromagnetic radiation are usually limited to employees of telecommunications companies and military workers exposed to radar.
+As the public buys more mobile devices, every journalist feels compelled to write his or her quota of stories about cell phones and wireless health.

 The latest study from researchers at the University of South Florida, published in the Journal of Alzheimer’s Disease, concludes that electromagnetic radiation may prevent and even reverse Alzheimer’s disease–at least in mice, if not humans.